jitsi/jitsi-meet-electron/README.md

 ## Installation

 Download our [latest release] and you're off to the races!
-The supported platforms are macOS, Windows (both 32 and 64bits) and GNU/Linux (64bits only).
+The supported platforms are macOS, Windows, and GNU/Linux (all 64bits only).

 <details><summary>NOTE for old GNU/Linux distributions</summary>